ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

             >> a
             >> [[1, 2, 3], [2, 4]]

+* **Queue vs. Stack**:
+    1. Queue: FIFO (First in First Out).
+The insert operation is also called **enqueue** and the new element is always added at the end of the queue.
+The delete operation is called **dequeue**.
+You are only allowed to remove the first element.
+To implement a queue, we may use a dynamic structure such as a vector or a linked list.
+        1. Circular Queue: We may use a fixed-size array and two pointers to indicate the starting position and the ending position.
+And the goal is to reuse the wasted storage we mentioned previously.
+    2. Stack: First in Last Out.

 * Trie -> reTrieval [Video Explanation Here](https://www.youtube.com/watch?v=-urNrIAQnNo)
     1. A tree that stores strings.
 Used for string search such as prefix, suffix.
 [E.g](https://www.hackerrank.com/challenges/contacts/problem)
     2. Can be used for word validation such as when the user is typing a word we can look up trie to see if the word is valid and maybe even suggest to complete the words.